callstack/react-native-testing-library/website/docs/TestingEnvironment.md

 That might sound a bit confusing at first, since we put React Native’s `View` in both categories.
 There are actually two `View` components: composite one and host one.
 The relation between them is as follows:

 - composite `View` is the type imported from `react-native` package.
-It’s a JavaScript component, which renderers host `View` as its only child in the element tree.
+It’s a JavaScript component, which renders host `View` as its only child in the element tree.
 - host `View` , which you do not render directly.
 React Native takes the props you pass to the composite `View`, does some processing on them and passes them to host `View`.

 The part of the tree looks as follows: